-Data and system configuration backup in Windows XP
+Data and system configuration backup in the Windows operating system

-Windows XP offers some easy-to-use features for backing up your Windows settings and your data - documents and other important files.
+The Windows operating system offers some easy-to-use features for backing up your Windows settings and your data - documents and other important files.
 Take advantage of these features to protect yourself from much more difficult and time-consuming restoration procedures, and to safeguard your valuable data from loss.